frieda-bldn/Portfolio/README.md

 #### 2) Visualization in Python

+First, I learned working with matplotlib, and the differences between procedural and object-oriented plotting.
+Using object-oriented plotting, I got to know how to generate sublots and modify such figures in specific ways.
+Afterwards, seaborn was introduced.
 Here is an example of code for [plotting with seaborn](Github Portfolio.md) in python.
+(# comment : I know that it is not possible to see the graphs.
+I don't know why, that's something I still have to figure out).

 #### 3) EDA